DIYgod/RSSHub/docs/en/parameter.md

 ## Sci-hub link

-Output Sci-hub link in scientific journal routes.
+Output Sci-hub link in scientific journal routes, this supports major journals or routes that output DOIs.

 -   scihub: set to any value